-Football description: This identifies the location on the pitch where players are receiving the ball, in relation to the opposition team shape.
+This identifies the location on the pitch where players are receiving the ball, in relation to the opposition team shape.
 Receiving the ball behind the opponents' midfield line creates the opportunity to disrupt the opponents' defensive structure and advance into key attacking areas.
-For example, midfield players such as Kevin de Bruyne or David Silva will attempt to find and exploit the spaces between the midfield and defensive lines, whereas attackers such as Kylian Mbappé or Romelu Lukaku will aim to exploit the space and receive the ball behind the opponents' defensive line.
+For example, midfield players such as Kevin de Bruyne or David Silva will attempt to find and exploit the spaces between the midfield and defensive lines.
+Where as, attackers such as Mbappe or Lukaku will aim to exploit the space and receive the ball behind the opponents' defensive line.
 Receiving the ball behind the opponents' defensive line increases the chances of scoring a goal as this reduces the number of defending players between the position of reception and the goal.

-Calculation description: This metric counts how often the ball has been received behind the opponents' midfield or defensive line, either inside or outside the opponents' team shape, as receptions in those areas typically lead to dangerous goalscoring opportunities.
+This metric counts how often the ball has been received behind the opponent's midfield or defensive line, either inside or outside the opponent's team shape, as receptions in those areas typically lead to dangerous goal-scoring opportunities.